runxuanjiang/math_and_programming_notes/systems_design/systems_design_primer.md

     * Replication - uses master-slave replication.
 Slaves can be configured to write data to persistent memory to save time for master.
         * Can be configured to have high availability or high consitency (but not both obviously)
     * Sharding - data can be sharded across many computers, each of which can have a master-slave replication scheme with other computers.
-        * Redis uses hash slots or virtual nodes, together with consistent hashing - partition hash space into virtual nodes, and each node is responsible for some number of virtual nodes.
+        * Redis uses hash slots (also called virtual nodes), together with consistent hashing - partition hash space into virtual nodes, and each node is responsible for some number of virtual nodes.
 * Example: Memcache
     * Memcache is implemented like a hash map, and all operations are O(1).
     * Memcache memory is allocated at the start (the user specifies how much to use), uses LRU to evict data.